ctrautma/RHEL_NIC_QUALIFICATION/README.md

  Perf-Verify.conf for the vf names is appropriate 'NIC1_VF' 'NIC2_VF' and points to the correct vf device.

+ Make sure all VFs have a valid non 0 mac address set otherwise the packets from the traffic generator will not flow to the correct VF and the test will fail.

  Now execute the Perf-Verify-sriov.sh test which will run for 3-4 hours.

  If the test has been running for 5 minutes then it should run the full 3-4 hours.